meequrox/2gis-monitor/README.md

 ![Logo](.github/images/logo-01.png)

 **2GIS Monitor** is a service that provides periodic fetching of events (aka comments) from the [2GIS map](https://2gis.ru) directly to your Telegram channel.

 The idea for creating the project was our Telegram channel, in which we posted interesting or funny comments on the map.

 Interacting with the map and searching for comments manually takes a lot of time, especially since on some days the number of messages on the map can reach >150.

-The service solves this problem in three stages (I call it *event pipeline*): receiving events **-->** working with the database **-->** sending messages to Telegram.
+The service solves this problem in four stages (I call it *event pipeline*): receiving events -> processing events -> dispatching messages (to Telegram) -> store them in database.

 ## Screenshots